pantheon-systems/documentation/source/content/tmp.md

 <Alert title="Warning" type="danger">

 In general, there's no need for temporary files to persist across application containers.
-Using a different plugin or module is preferred to taking the performance hit caused by the workaround below.
+Using a different plugin or module is preferred to taking the performance lag caused by the workaround below.

 </Alert>